IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/lecture-Oct-13.md

 The `callq` instruction
 1. pushes the return address onto the stack
-2. jumps to the target label
+2. jumps to the target label or address (for indirect call)

 But there is more to do to make a function call:
 1. parameter passing